 Attribution bias is present in everyday life and first became the subject of study in the 1950s and 60s.
 Psychologists such as Fritz Heider studied attribution theory, but his work was also followed up by others, including Harold Kelley and Ed Jones.
 Both of these psychologists expanded Heider’s work, identifying conditions where people are more or less likely to make different types of attributions.

-How does attribution bias explain our behaviour?
+How does attribution bias explain our behavior?

 Alternatively, situational attributions are more likely reached when consensus is high, consistency is low, and distinctiveness is high.
 His research helped to reveal the specific mechanisms underlying the process of making attributions.